WebAssembly/spec/md-proto/WebAssembly.md

  - The signature index of each array element is required to be within the bounds of the [Type Section](#type-section) array.

-TODO: Describe the semantics of imports: module name resolution, function name resolution, and calls.
+TODO: Describe the semantics of imports: module and function name resolution.

 TODO: Memory imports, global imports, table imports, per https://github.com/WebAssembly/design/pull/682